jekolbe/ecom-platform/README.md

     "title": "B.Sc."
 }
 ```
+Afterwards you can open `localhost:8080` to check if a confirmation e-mail has been sent

 ## Accessing RabbitMQ and SMTP server
 - You can access the RabbitMQ management interface by accessing `localhost:15672` and entering `admin` as user and password
-- You can access the SMTP server to see all incoming mails by accessing `localhost:8080` and entering
+- You can access the SMTP server to see all incoming mails by accessing `localhost:8080`

+## Swagger Documentation
+- You can access the Swagger Documentation via `localhost:5000/swagger`